pyarchinit/pyarchinit/README.md

 you need install Cambria font.
 If you don't have already installed, automatically the folder with cambria font  will open

-you need just double click on all file with cambria name.
+you need just double-click on all file with cambria name.
 * cambria.ttc
 * Cambria.ttf
 * cambriab.ttf